IntEL4CoRo/ViB-public/content/page/fallschool/Chapter3/index.md

   </div>
 </div>

-<h1> Welcome to the third day of our hands-on course!</h1>
+<h1> Welcome to the third Chapter of our hands-on course!</h1>
 Today, you will focus on understanding how a knowledge base supports robotic decision-making.
 You’ll learn to query the knowledge base to identify necessary actions for tasks, like how to perceive the milk inside the fridge.

 **Goal**: By the end of the session, you will have successfully made queries to the knowledge base, enabling the robot to determine the steps required to complete its tasks.

 ## Prerequisites
-- Ensure you have a knowledge base system installed (e.g., KnowRob, Prolog).
+- Ensure you finished Chapter 1 and Chapter 2.
 - A basic understanding of logical queries and rules will be helpful.

 ## Theoretical Background
 - We will provide an overview of how knowledge bases operate in the context of robotics.
 - You'll learn how the robot can understand the need to open the fridge door to perceive the milk inside.

 ## Step-by-Step Hands-On Exercises
 1. **Query the Knowledge Base**: Start by querying the knowledge base to understand the current state of the environment.